Synthesis of Quantum Circuits with an Island Genetic Algorithm: Objective Function

-Given a unitary matrix $U$ we search for the quantum circuit that produces this matrix with the greatest possible fidelity.
+Given a target unitary matrix $U_t$ we search for the quantum circuit that produces this matrix with the greatest possible fidelity.
 To quantify this approximation, likewise done in~\cite{daskin}, we use the \textit{ trace fidelity}

-where $U_a$ is the unitary given, $U_t$ is the target unitary, $n$ is the number of qubits needed to describe $U_a$, and $\Tr(\cdot)$ is the trace operation of a given matrix.
+where $U_a$ is the achieved unitary, $n$ is the number of qubits needed to describe $U_a$, and $\Tr(\cdot)$ is the trace operation of a given matrix.
 Notice that for the ideal solution, i.e., when $U_a = U_t$, $f = 1$.
-From the gate set used here and from implications of the \textit{Solovay–Kitaev theorem} \cite{kitaev1997quantum}, we know that the ideal solution cannot be achieved; however, by allowing a circuit decomposition with deeper depth, it becomes possible to achieve more accuracy in the approximation.
+From the gate set used here and from implications of the \textit{Solovay–Kitaev theorem} \cite{kitaev1997quantum}, we know that very often, we can not get the ideal solution.
+However, allowing a circuit decomposition with deeper depth will enable us to get a more accurate approximation for a given target unitary.

-It is important to note that $f$ ignores global phase differences, making the optimization easier.
-Since $U_t$ is being constructed from a gate set composed only by unitary matrices, we also have $U_t$ as a unitary matrix, entailing that $f$ is in the range $[0, 1]$.
+It is important to note that $f$ ignores global phase differences, which is not physical, making the optimization easier.
+Since $U_t$ is being constructed from a gate set composed only of unitary matrices, we also have $U_t$ as a unitary matrix, entailing that $f$ is in the range $[0, 1]$.

-For present purposes we are not concerned with the circuit cost, which can be expressed as a function of the depth and complexity of the individual gates.
-The quality of a candidate solution will be measured by taking into account only its fidelity.
-Circuits with different sizes are allowed and will compete against each other in a natural way.
-In the case where different circuits have the same fidelity, the circuit having the smaller depth will be considered the best solution.
+The circuit cost is a very important aspect of quantum computation.
+Instead of implementing a multi-objective optimization, which could result in an overly complex fitness function, we opted to optimize only the circuit fidelity, but we also allowed circuits with different depths to compete against each other.
+In this way, in the case where different circuits have the same fidelity, the circuit having the smaller depth will be considered the best solution.
 The maximum depth presently allowed for the optimization process is 90.